-Scholars may repeat a course to improve their GPA only if the original grade was a D or F. To be accepted by the UC/CSU system, scholars may repeat the course only once.
-Once a course has been repeated, the grade earned in the original course will remain on the transcript, but will display with the CCS repeat code, as well as "0.00" credits earned.
+Scholars may repeat a course to improve their GPA only once unless the grade earned was an F. Once a course has been repeated, the grade earned in the original course will remain on the transcript, but will display with the CCS repeat code, as well as "0.00" credits earned.
 The original course will not be included in the computation of the GPA.
-The course taken to remediate the D or F will be displayed with the grade and credits earned.
+The course taken to remediate the original course will be displayed with the grade and credits earned.
+For a course to be accepted by the UC/CSU system, scholars may repeat the course only once regardless of grade earned.